cturra/docker-ntp/README.md

 ```

-If you see a message, like the following, it's likely the clock is not yet synchronized.
+Any messages such as the following likely mean the clock still needs to synchronize.
-You should see this go away if you wait a bit longer and query again.
+You should see this go away if you wait longer and query again.
 ```
 $> ntpdate -q 10.13.13.9
 server 10.13.13.9, stratum 16, offset 0.005689, delay 0.02837
 11 Dec 09:47:53 ntpdate[26030]: no server suitable for synchronization found
 ```

-To see details on the ntp status of your container, you can check with the command below
+To see details on the NTP status of your container, you can check with the command below
 on your docker host:
 ```
 $> docker exec ntp chronyc tracking